danshultz11/SSF-Android-httpwebmessaging/README.md

 In vscode terminal window at the root of the project, add the Android platform to cordova cordova platform add android

-When all set up, run
+When all set up, run this
-cordova build android
-at the root of the app in VSCode Terminal

 To sign and create a release apk: cordova build android --release -- --keystore=./SpaceStationFinder.keystore --storePassword=jjjjjj --password=jjjjjj --packageType=bundle
 and gets put in